umerkha2007/WhatTheToken/README.md

-# WhatTheToken ⚡
+# WhatTheTokens ⚡

-WhatTheToken is a simple, frontend-only web app built with **React + TypeScript + Vite** designed to raise awareness about the energy consumption and carbon footprint of Large Language Model (LLM) queries.
+WhatTheTokens is a simple, frontend-only web app built with **React + TypeScript + Vite** designed to raise awareness about the energy consumption and carbon footprint of Large Language Model (LLM) queries.
 Users can enter a query and see how its energy consumption compares to running everyday appliances like LED bulbs, laptops, and microwaves.

 > **Note**: This is an educational awareness tool with simplified calculations.
 Actual energy consumption varies significantly based on model size, hardware, and datacenter efficiency.